aj-white/ecl-tools/README.md

 ## Use

 Simply copy the `ecl.html` file and open it in an internet browser.
 Paste the query and click `Remove Names`.
-Use the `Copy To Clipboard` button to easily paste the outputted ECL query into whichever terminology server i sbeing used.
+Use the `Copy To Clipboard` button to easily paste the outputted ECL query into whichever terminology server is being used.